Rehearsal Dinner Venues in St. Augustine

 The Floridian

 Long-running Southern farm-to-table favorite — "fresh, innovative, 'farm-to-table' cuisine in a comfortable and casual atmosphere," in their own words.
-Note: The Floridian is currently between permanent locations.
-They're operating from two interim partner spots while construction completes on their new home at 485 Old Beach Road (targeted to open in early summer 2026).
-For private events, contact them at the email below to confirm current availability — they handle groups larger than 10 through reservations.
+Now settled into their new permanent home at 485 Old Beach Road in St. Augustine Beach — a larger space with a dedicated private-dining room and a courtyard.
+For private events, contact them through reservations to confirm availability and group options.

 Odd Birds Cocktail Lounge